|

 throughout.

-- Degenerate base
+- Degenerate

-- Primer or Oligo
+- Primer or

-- A short string of bases (actually nucleotides) that´s used to start
+- A short string of bases (actually nucleotides) that's used to start

-with the start of a section of DNA we want to copy.
+the start of a section of DNA we want to copy.
 There are also extra

 structures at the two ends of the primer that set its direction: these are

-cases of molecules called oligonucleotides.
+called oligonucleotides.

-- Degenerate primer
+- Degenerate

 - A primer that has one or more degenerate bases.
 In practice, this means we